 The Taint of Midas is the second book in the Mysteries of the Greek Detective series.
-Its theme is the sin of avarice.
+The theme at the heart of its gripping plot is the sin of avarice.

 Readers who were captivated by the Fat Man in The Messenger of Athens will be thrilled to rediscover him.
 Those new to the series will meet a detective who breaks the mould – a Greek Poirot, who keeps a number of unusual tools to hand.

 ‘While Zouroudi has a lightness of touch, she is unflinching in her condemnation of corruption, and a sticky end is meted out to those, and there are many of them, who are in thrall to Mammon.
 There is realistic horror in The Taint of Midas but Hermes, operating as a kind of deus ex machina, dispenses his own particular brand of justice’ Times Literary Supplement

 ‘Diaktoros is a delight… There is also a cracking plot, colourful local characters and descriptions of the hot, dry countryside so strong that you can almost see the heat haze and hear the cicadas – the perfect read to curl up with as the nights draw in.’
 Guardian